Diane Middlebrook: Writing career

-Middlebrook once stated why she preferred preparing biographic work to other fields of study: "One of the reasons I like working on biographies is that it takes a long time, you don’t have to work quickly.
+Middlebrook once stated why she preferred preparing biographic work to other fields of study: "One of the reasons I like working on biographies is that it takes a long time, you don't have to work quickly.
 People are going to stay dead."
 When asked why she had picked Ovid as a subject for a biography, she said: "No estates, no psychotherapy, no interviews, no history—I just make it up."

 In 1981 Middlebrook was asked by the Sexton estate to write a biography of the poet Anne Sexton, and she began working on the book in 1982.
 The resulting book, Anne Sexton: A Biography, spent eight weeks on The New York Times Best Seller list.
 Joyce Carol Oates called the book "sympathetic but resolutely unsentimental ... intelligent, sensitive, at times harrowing."
 The book was controversial, as Middlebrook was given access to and used some 300 hours of Sexton's sessions with psychiatrists.

 Middlebrook's book about Sexton's friend and fellow-suicide, Sylvia Plath, was published as Her Husband: Ted Hughes & Sylvia Plath, a Marriage in 2003.
 Publishers Weekly called it the "gold standard" of the many books published about the couple, and it became a Los Angeles Times bestseller.
+Writing for The New York Times, Daphne Merkin called the book an "attentive and cleareyed account," but noted that "even Middlebrook's inspiring slant can't obscure the chill at the heart of this story."

 She published many articles on Sexton, Plath, Hughes, and other writers, such as Robert Lowell and Philip Larkin.
 She also reviewed a wide variety of books on subjects ranging from Helen Keller to the development of modern clothing.

 At the time of her death, Middlebrook was preparing a biography of the Roman poet Ovid, to be published in 2008.
+The completed parts of the biography were eventually published as Young Ovid: A Life Recreated in 2015.

 Middlebrook was noted for her openness and honest, sometimes "brutal" biographical writing.